Will CSOs solve the climate crisis? • Written by Acre's Marie Cloherty for Business Leader

 The lion share of the CSO’s role is to remain convinced of the end goals & then to collaborate, lobby, influence, activate, and inspire, like never before.
 ESG is not the exclusive responsibility of the CSO or their team – everyone must take responsibility.

-First, CSOs need to interact with the board to align ESG with the strategic direction of the organisation.
+First, CSOs need to interact with the board to align ESG with the strategic direction of the organization.
 With a seat at the top table, they are uniquely positioned to exert influence, demonstrating the business case for greater emphasis on sustainable finance and offering robust strategic advice to the CEO.
-The board can, for their part, reinforce their organisation’s commitment to ESG by building ESG goals into executive remuneration and incentive plans.
+The board can, for their part, reinforce their organization’s commitment to ESG by building ESG goals into executive remuneration and incentive plans.

 Finally, CSOs need to work closely with governance, compliance, and risk teams.
 Doing so is important to ensuring that these initiatives can be sponsored and be implemented.
-Many CSOs are now looking to create strong governance frameworks around what they are embedding, and they need support from people in the organisation who will be more traditional and conservative in their view, which is as important as injecting maverick innovation, if we are to achieve real balance and success in turbulent economic times.
+Many CSOs are now looking to create strong governance frameworks around what they are embedding, and they need support from people in the organization who will be more traditional and conservative in their view, which is as important as injecting maverick innovation, if we are to achieve real balance and success in turbulent economic times.

 The war on talent: partnering for success